maxill1/juke-restainer/README.md

 ```

 If watching a network mount you should enable polling.

+#### CastV2 and mdns
+If you get into this error and you cannot find any device, use ip in post request or try to fix your /etc/nsswitch.conf.
+See here: https://github.com/agnat/node_mdns/issues/130#issuecomment-543157566

 ### running with args
 you can use a custom config.json: